rossrochford/make-it-so/README.md

     PROVIDER = GcpProvider
     PROVIDER_ID_FIELD = 'self_link'
-    # PROVIDER_ID_FIELD is the model field to use when comparing Resource models
-    # against a Provider API client responses.
-By default, this is 'slug'.
+    # PROVIDER_ID_FIELD must be set when implementing generate_provider_id(), it specifies where on the model it'll be stored

     # Setting PROVIDER_ID_FIELD tells the system to do the following:
     #       resource_model.extra_data['self_link'] = GcpInstanceResource.generate_provider_id(resource_model)
     #       resource_model.save()
+    # With this set, all subsequent calls to ResourceBase.get_provider_identifier() will return the appropriate id.

+    # note: the default behaviour uses ResourceModel.slug with no generate_provider_id() implementation.
 ```

-When the system queries a Provider to check whether a Resource exists, it expects the API client to confirm or deny this using some kind of unique *identifier*.
+When the system queries a Provider to check whether a Resource exists, it expects the API client to confirm or deny this by using a known *identifier*, unique within the Project.

 The default of `ResourceModel.slug` is often sufficient, provided your Provider API client scopes its queries to the Project correctly.
-Here we're using GCP self_links here as they are easy to derive and unambiguous.
+Here we're using GCP self_links here because they are easy to derive less ambiguous than *slug*.

 #### A note on identifiers:

-A quirk of Make It So is that Resource identifiers must be knowable *before* the underlying Resource has been created. *ResourceModel.slug* is used by default because slugs are unique per Project and Resource-type.
+A quirk of Make It So is that Resource identifiers must be knowable *before* the underlying Resource has been created. *ResourceModel.slug* is used by default because slugs are unique per Resource-type within a Project (enforced by the database).

 Your API clients **must** also key Resources by the same identifier and must scope its queries to a Project.
-Take care when sharing credentials across multiple projects as this may cause name conflicts.
+Take care when sharing credentials across multiple projects as this may result in name conflicts.

 ------------------------